meta-llama/llama/README.md

 In a conda env with PyTorch / CUDA available, clone the repo and run in the top-level directory:

 ```
 pip install -e .
 ```

+Then to run the script: `./download.sh`.
+There are optional ENV variables that can be used for automation.

 ## Inference